davidtwco/rfcs/text/0000-build-std.md

 - If `build-std = "target-modifiers"`, then the pre-built standard library will be used as long as it was compiled with target modifiers compatible with the current profile.
-- If `build-std = "always"`, then the pre-built standard library will be used only if it has an identical configuration to the current profile.
+- If `build-std = "match-profile"`, then the pre-built standard library will be used only if it has an identical configuration to the current profile.

+*See [Unresolved questions][unresolved-questions] to bikeshed what the values of the `build-std` key should be named.*

 When the pre-built standard library is not used or available, Cargo will build and use the standard library from source with the requested profile.
 See